Welcome to the MAK Blog!

 MAK Delivers Hands-on VR-Forces Training to Kemalak for Virtual Sand Table Development

-In Kuala Lumpur, Malaysia, MAK Technologies’ Simulation Product Trainer, Melinda Minear, recently led a tailored MAK ONE workshop focused on VR-Forces for Kemalak Group SDN BH.
+In Kuala Lumpur, Malaysia, MAK Technologies’ Simulation Product Trainer, Melinda Minear, recently led a tailored MAK ONE workshop focused on VR-Forces for Kemalak Group SDN BHD.
 Kemalak is a systems integrator dedicated to helping their customers make informed decisions through the right tools, knowledge, and solutions.

 RFView® for MAK ONE is here, bringing next-generation SAR imaging into MAK ONE synthetic environments.